 Paros is quickly gaining a reputation for being one of the best Greek party islands but it is so much more than that.
 Be sure to visit the quaint villages of Naoussa, Lefkes, and Parikia to experience traditional island life.

 Similarly, don’t miss the church of 100 doors (Panagia Ekatontapiliani).
 This is one of the most important churches in all of Greece.

 When it comes to Paros nightlife, the options are endless.
 It is pleasant to take an evening stroll along Parikia, right on the waterfront.

-There is an abundance of classy cocktail bars here.
+Classy cocktail bars are abundant here.
 Many also host live musicians and host everything from pianists and international Jazz musicians to Greek bouzouki music.